-Dismissal 2021-2022
+Dismissal 2022-2023

-Student dismissal by car will begin as early as 3:05 p.m. to accommodate additional car traffic and to ensure the safe reunification of students with parents/designated adults.
+Student dismissal by car will begin as early as 3:10 p.m. and will run until 3:45 p.m. to accommodate additional car traffic and to ensure the safe reunification of students with parents/designated adults.
 Parent car traffic should enter the campus from Sardis Road across from the police station.
+Parents should not arrive for after school pickup prior to 3:10 p.m.
 Parents should proceed to the parking lot.
 A "traffic loop" will be created that allows parents to quickly "pick-up and go" within that loop.
 There will be NO PARKING.
 Staff members will be present to oversee the reunification.